garrandall/popular-music-data/tracks/fool-to-cry-the-rolling-stones.md

 You know what she said?
 She said

-Ooh, "Daddy, you're a fool to cry
+Oh, "Daddy, you're a fool to cry
 You're a fool to cry
 And it makes me wonder why
 Daddy, you're a fool to cry"